Company Logo - Home Link

 How Much and to Whom Should You Tip?

-This post explains tipping (gratuities) for services in New York City.
+This post explains tipping (gratuities) for various services in New York City.

-We explain why tipping is expected, plus who to tip, how much to tip, and advice to make the tipping practice easy for you.
+We explain why tipping is expected, who to tip, how much to tip, and advice to make the tipping process easier for you.

 WHY TIPPING IS EXPECTED

-Tipping is the customary act of giving additional money (or gratuity) to someone who has provided a service, for example, waitstaff in bars and restaurants, concierges, maids and luggage handlers in hotels, and taxi drivers.
+Tipping is the customary act of giving additional money (or gratuity) to someone who has provided a service.

 The answer is simple.
 Many jobs, including being a food server or bartender, are not paid very well.

-Tips are therefore the only way that such employees are able to make a liveable wage.
+Tips are therefore the only way that such employees can make a liveable wage.

-Here are some of the most common occupations that you will encounter that rely on tips, along with the standard tipping amount for each:
+Here are some of the most common occupations that rely on tips, along with the standard tipping amount for each.

-You can leave a tip on your card when paying with one.
-Cash tips are appreciated though.
+You can leave a tip on your credit/debit card when paying with one.

 If you take an Uber or Lyft, check their policy on tips.
 See our post on how to use Uber in NYC.